Hi! I’m Megan Singleton and I’ve been galavanting around the world travel writing for 15 years and blogging for 9.

 My Blog and Content Training Workshops

-And for destinations and brands that host media, plan famil itineraries, pitch to editors, I have also developed Media Training, which is pretty much a “cheat sheet” of everything journalists want (and need) on a press trip and to help the host get great results.
-Click here for more info on that.
+And for destinations and brands that host media, plan famil itineraries, pitch to editors, I have also developed The Cheat Sheet to Hosting Media, which is pretty much a “cheat sheet” of everything journalists want (and need) on a press trip and to help the host get great results.
 If you fall into this category, I’d be delighted to come visit you!

 My proudest achievement?